 The Research Advisory Committee, on the recommendation of the Dean of Faculty, shall appoint examiners (see guidelines).
 The Research Advisory Committee shall appoint:

-- three examiners for a doctoral thesis, at least two of whom shall be external to the University;
+• three examiners for a doctoral thesis, whom shall be external to the University;

-- two examiners for a master thesis, at least one of whom shall be external to the University;
+• two examiners for a master thesis, whom shall be external to the University;

-- three examiners for a research professional doctoral thesis or portfolio, at least two of whom shall be external to the University.
+• three examiners for a research professional doctoral thesis or portfolio, whom shall be external to the University.
 One of these examiners may be an industry-based examiner.

 A candidate's Principal Supervisor and Co-supervisors shall not be appointed as examiners of the candidate's thesis or portfolio.
-No examiner will be appointed who has an actual or perceived conflice of interest (see guidelines).
+No examiner will be appointed who has an actual or perceived conflict of interest.

 Supervisors are asked to recommend potential examiners.
 Before doing so they shall consult with the HDR candidate who may make suggestions and indicate preferences.
-However, HDR candidates should not be told the names of the nominated examiners.
+However, HDR candidates should not be told the names of the nominated examiners and should not make contact with examiners while the thesis is under examination.
 In making the recommendations, supervisors must justify the choice of the person as an examiner.
-This should be done in terms of the persons' position, research record etc. The recommendation is made initially to the research area coordinator/discipline head/professor and the Associate or Sub-Dean.
-If the research area coordinator/discipline head/professor and the Sub-Dean both agree that the examiners meet all requirements, they should be recommended to the Research Advisory Committee for appointment.
+This should be done in terms of the person's position, research record etc. The recommendation is made initially to the research area coordinator/discipline head/professor and the Associate or Sub-Dean.
+If the research area coordinator/discipline head/professor and the Sub-Dean both agree that the examiners meet all requirements, the Principal Supervisor should contact the examiner to gauge their availability to examine the thesis.
+Once this is confirmed the examiners should be recommended to the Research Committee for appointment.

 The Principal Supervisor will complete and submit a Notification to Submit Thesis and Appointment of Examiners form together with a complete CV of each examiner for consideration and approval.
 These forms can be found on the Research Office website.